microsoft/reverse-proxy/docs/docfx/README.md

 ## Publishing the docs

 The docs are automatically built and published by a [GitHub Action](https://github.com/microsoft/reverse-proxy/blob/main/.github/workflows/docfx_build.yml) on every push to `release/latest`.
 The built `_site` directory is pushed to the `gh-pages` branch and served by [https://microsoft.github.io/reverse-proxy/](https://microsoft.github.io/reverse-proxy/).
-Maintaining a seperate branch for the released docs allows us to choose when to publish them and with what content, and without modifying the build scripts each release.
+Maintaining a separate branch for the released docs allows us to choose when to publish them and with what content, and without modifying the build scripts each release.

 Doc edits for the current public release should go into that release's branch (e.g. `release/1.0.0-preview3`) and merged forward into `main` and `release/latest`.